 Select Custom Condition Logic Is Met if you want to specify more complex logic.
 Use parentheses and logical operators (AND, OR, and NOT) to build the logical statements.
-Use numbers to represent the conditions, such as 1 for the first condition, 2 for the second condition, and so on.
+Use numbers to represent each condition, such as 1 for the first condition and 2 for the second condition.
 For example, if you want the policy to trigger if the first condition and either the second or third conditions are met, enter 1 AND (2 OR 3).